yogeshwaran01/formBot.js/README.md

 ## Contributions are welcome

-- Report any bugs in issues
+- Report any bugs in issues section
-- Please create pull request if fix any bugs are added new fetures
+- Create pull request if you fix any bugs or added new fetures